Pahang: Tourism

-Tourism makes up one of the largest sectors Pahang's economy, contributing approximately 26% of the overall state economy.
-In 2016, the state hosted a total 12.8 million visitors with revenue worth more than RM7 billion.
-2.9 million from this figure were foreign tourists mainly from Singapore, China, and Indonesia, with Genting Highlands and Kuantan, being the top destinations.
-Domestic tourists made up the remaining 9.9 million.
-The top five most visited places by Malaysians in Pahang were Cameron Highlands, Genting Highlands, Teluk Cempedak, Gambang Water Park and Cherating.
-Of the hotels rated by the Ministry of Tourism and Culture, Pahang has the third highest proportion of luxury hotels after Kuala Lumpur and Sabah.
-Pahang also recorded the highest occupancy rates at 81.1%, with Kuala Lumpur and Selangor having the second and third highest occupancy rates at 69.7% and 68.2%, respectively.
-First World Hotel located in Genting Highlands houses 7,351 rooms and is currently the largest hotel in the world.
+Tourism makes up one of the largest sectors of Pahang's economy, contributing approximately 26% to the overall state gross domestic product (GDP).
+In 2024, the state hosted 13.7 million tourists across 13 primary destinations, generating RM12.3 billion in total visitor expenditure.
+Genting Highlands and Kuantan serve as the premier entry points for domestic and international visitors, alongside Cameron Highlands, Teluk Cempedak, Cherating, and Tioman Island.
+Of the hotels rated by the Ministry of Tourism, Arts and Culture, Pahang has the third-highest proportion of luxury hotels in Malaysia after Kuala Lumpur and Sabah, while recording the country's highest overall hotel occupancy rate at 81.1%.
+First World Hotel in Genting Highlands, with 7,351 rooms, is recognized by Guinness World Records as the largest hotel in the world.